hungcq/knowledge-repo/IT/aws/solution-architect-associate/monitoring-audit.md

 ## CloudTrail
 - Provide governance, compliance & audit for user's AWS account: history of events/API calls made within AWS account
 - -> Who do what
+- Sources: console, CLI, SDK, IAM users/roles
 - Enabled by default
-- Can export to CW Logs/S3
+- Targets: can export to CW Logs/S3
 - A trail can be applied to all regions (default) or 1 region
 - Event types:
   - Management: